QIWI-API/bill-payments-docs/bill-payments_en.html.md

 Parameter|Type|Description
 --------|---|--------
-bill|Object|Invoice data
-bill.billId|String|Unique invoice identifier in the merchant's system bill.siteId|String|Merchant's site identifier in QIWI Kassa bill.amount|Object|The invoice amount data amount.value|Number|The invoice amount.
-The number is rounded down with two decimal places. amount.currency|String|Currency identifier of the invoice (Alpha-3 ISO 4217 code) bill.status|Object|Invoice status data status.value|String|Current [invoice status](#status) status.changedDateTime|Status refresh date|Date bill.customFields|Object|Additional invoice data provided by the merchant bill.customer | Customer data of the invoice subject |Object customer.phone | The customer’s phone (if specified in the invoice)|String customer.email|The customer's e-mail  (if specified in the invoice)|String customer.account|The customer's identifier in the merchant's system (if specified in the invoice)| String bill.comment|String|Comment to the invoice bill.creationDateTime|Date|System date of the invoice creation.
-Date format:<br>`YYYY-MM-DDThh:mm:ss` bill.payUrl|String|Pay form link bill.expirationDateTime|Date|Expiration date of the pay form link (invoice payment's due date).
+billId|String|Unique invoice identifier in the merchant's system siteId|String|Merchant's site identifier in QIWI Kassa amount|Object|The invoice amount data amount.value|Number|The invoice amount.
+The number is rounded down with two decimal places. amount.currency|String|Currency identifier of the invoice (Alpha-3 ISO 4217 code) status|Object|Invoice status data status.value|String|Current [invoice status](#status) status.changedDateTime|String|Status refresh date customFields|Object|Additional invoice data provided by the merchant customer |Object | Customer data of the invoice subject customer.phone|String | The customer’s phone (if specified in the invoice) customer.email|String|The customer's e-mail  (if specified in the invoice) customer.account|String|The customer's identifier in the merchant's system (if specified in the invoice) comment|String|Comment to the invoice creationDateTime|String|System date of the invoice creation.
+Date format:<br>`YYYY-MM-DDThh:mm:ss` payUrl|String|Pay form link expirationDateTime|String|Expiration date of the pay form link (invoice payment's due date).
 Date format:<br>`YYYY-MM-DDThh:mm:ss`

 ## 4. Cancelling the Invoice {#cancel}